 It is bound to be a problem in the hardware that causes the Blue screen of Death on a computer.
 If it is not that then the best guess will be hardware driver software.
-Quite often the issue will be due to low level software that is running in the Windows kernel.
-It is very unlikely that it will be a regular app will be the cause, but on occasions this could be the case.
-The operating system will not be taken out through an app crashing so don’t waste time looking at them as the cause of the screen.
+Quite often the issue will be due to low-level software that is running in the Windows kernel.
+It is very unlikely that it will be a regular app that will be the cause, but on occasions, this could be the case.
+The operating system will not be taken out through an app crashing so don't waste time looking at them as the cause of the screen.

-A STOP Error is the catalyst for blue screen appearing.
+A STOP error is a catalyst for a blue screen appearing.
 When it happens there will be a complete crash and Windows will no longer perform.
 All that will happen is that the PC will restart but the bad news is that it will not save any previously unsaved data as the programs do not get the chance to do this.

 Poorly written device drivers can also be blamed.
 As these tend to be made by a third party, they can be prone to bugs and lead to incompatibility with other parts of the screen leading to the BSOD.
 Faulty memory power also leaves the device vulnerable.

-Blue screen generally will cause computer hard drive stoping working and crash.
+Blue screen generally will cause computer hard drives stoping working and crash.
 It can lead to data loss if you enforce to restart the PC.
 When you encounter the "blue screen of death" of your computer and you are not sure how to fix it, you should retrieve your data first.
-Here we recommended a effective and safe hard drive data recovery program for you.
-Recoverit data recovery can help you to retrieve the important data from hard drive cuase of crashed.
+Here we recommended an effective and safe hard drive data recovery program for you.
+Recoverit data recovery can help you to retrieve important data from the hard drive cause of the crash.
 Free download and try this computer data recovery tool to recover your data.